 For the purpose of designating areas of taxicab transportation in relation to such charges, the various areas in said Village are denominated and are designated as areas "Zone A," "Zone B," "Zone C" and "Zone D." Such zones shall consist of those areas of the Village as the Village Board may have previously or shall hereinafter have designated as being in each such zone.

-The licenses of all vehicles licensed for operation in the Village of Monticello shall be required to obtain a medallion for each vehicle licensed and to exhibit the same in a conspicuous place on the outside of each such vehicle while it is in operation.
+The licensees of all vehicles licensed for operation in the Village of Monticello shall be required to obtain a medallion for each vehicle licensed and to exhibit the same in a conspicuous place on the outside of each such vehicle while it is in operation.
 Said medallion shall be obtained from the Village Clerk upon the payment of such fee as shall be set forth from time to time by resolution of the Board of Trustees.

 All vehicles licensed for operation in the Village of Monticello shall at all times be kept clean, both inside and outside, and the exteriors thereof shall be kept neatly painted.